 Take a stroll through Edinburgh’s Grassmarket to find the spot where the famous Maggie Dickson was hanged — and came back to life!

 The story is Maggie had an affair with the Innkeeper’s son and became pregnant.
 Though, she had the baby prematurely and it died… Attempting to dispose of the body, Maggie left the baby alongside the river bank, but it was discovered and traced back to Maggie!

 She was charged under the contravention of the Concealment of Pregnancy Act (the whaaaah?) and taken back to Edinburgh for trial and, ultimately, execution — the latter taking place at the Grassmarket.

 After the hanging and Maggie was declared dead, her body’s journey to the graveyard was disrupted by banging and yelling — coming from the coffin…

-The coffin’s lid was lifted to the sight of Maggie, most definitely alive.
-The law saw it as God’s will and she was freed to live for a further forty years!
+The coffins lid was lifted to the sight of Maggie, most definitely alive.
+The law saw it as God’s will and she was freed to live for another forty years!

 Situated in central Edinburgh, some say this street which inspired J.K.
 Rowling to name her magical hero Harry Potter!

 While there’s not much to see here, as it’s mostly the University of Edinburgh’s student buildings and a few eateries, you will find an underpass which looks curiously similar to the one where Harry and Dudley get attacked by Dementors.